egoist/tsup/docs/README.md

 ### ES5 support

-You can use `--target es5` to compile the code down to es5, it's processed by [buble](http://buble.surge.sh/).
-Some features are NOT supported by this target, namely: `for .. of`.
+You can use `--target es5` to compile the code down to es5, in this target your code will be transpiled by esbuild to es2020 first, and then transpiled to es5 by [SWC](https://swc.rc).

 ### Compile-time environment variables